Targaryen of King's Landing

 If as a result of the test you ended up in the Lannister house, then it is highly recommended to pass these tests:

 The Arryns always carry a slightly aloof and proud attitude that can even seem haughty.
-In fact, it is only when they are in their comfort zone that they feel safe.
-Therefore, they did everything to make Eyrie Castle impregnable.
+In fact, they only feel safe when they are in their comfort zone.
+That's why they did everything to make Eyrie Castle impregnable.

 The Arryns are quiet and reserved individuals, interested in a quiet life.
-They have a highly developed internal sense of duty, so their actions are deliberate and motivated.
+They have a highly developed inner sense of duty, so their actions are deliberate and motivated.

 The Arryns are astute, diplomatic, and wise.
-People from this house are honest, not prone to behind-the-curtain intrigues, and you can rely on them.
+People from this house are honest, not prone to behind-the-scenes intrigues, and you can rely on them.
 They act as mediators in conflict resolution.
-Although in the past the Arryns have participated in many battles for annexation and proved to be brave warriors, now they do not show much ambition of their own, they are much more comfortable "going with the flow" than fighting to improve their positions.
+Although in the past the Arryns participated in many battles of annexation and proved to be brave warriors, they now show little ambition of their own — they are much more comfortable "going with the flow" than fighting to improve their position.

 House Arryn Motto: "As High As Honor"

-The Tully house motto is "family, duty, honor".
-They are true to these three postulates, but family ties really come first.
-The Tullys can be characterized as pretty kind and gentle people, but they will fight ferociously till the end to protect those they love.
+The Tully house motto is "Family, Duty, Honor."
+They are true to these three principles, but family ties really come first.
+The Tullys can be characterized as kind and gentle people, but they will fight ferociously to the end to protect those they love.

-The desire for harmonious relationships makes the Tully romantic idealists.
-They are too naive and gullible, and tend to believe in the best qualities of people, which makes them vulnerable.
+The desire for harmonious relationships makes the Tullys romantic idealists.
+They are naive and gullible, tending to see the best in people, which makes them vulnerable.

-If, as a result of the test, you ended up in the Tully house, then with great confidence we can say about your sentimentality and tendency to sacrifice your interests for the family's good.
+If your test result placed you in House Tully, we can say with great confidence that you are sentimental and tend to sacrifice your interests for the good of your family.
 An excess of empathy makes you too susceptible to other people's problems and misfortunes.

 House Tully Motto: "Family, Duty, Honor"